 If you experience one or more of these symptoms, please contact your physician.

 While there is no cure for diabetes, research is ongoing and there are ways to treat and manage the disease through weight loss, proper nutrition, exercise and medication.
-For more information on diabetes and AMMC's Diabetes Care Clinic, call 870-239-7016.
+For more information on diabetes or the AMMC's Diabetes Care Clinic, call 870-239-7467.